petrzakharov/petrzakharov/README.md

 About me
 - 💡 I’m currently learning backend development with Django, DRF and Flask.
-- 📫 How to reach me: zakharovp@me.com
+- 📫 How to reach me: telegram @zakharovp